 In a strategy session or consultation, giving a lot of free advice is probably not a good idea for a few reasons: a) the helpee may feel like you have completely solved their problem, causing them to not hire you and then wondering later on why they still have their unsolved issue b) most people need help implementing several new ideas- they may not even know how to follow your advice once the conversation is over c) you may unknowingly put them into overwhelm thinking about all they need to be doing while not really knowing where to start.
 A more effective way is to help them clearly identify their real problem, give one or two instantly actionable tips, then ask: “What is your take away from our conversation today?”

 Ok, I know this is an obvious one but it can’t be over-emphasized.
 Remind yourself that over-helping does not help yourself or the person being helped, it merely perpetuates an unhealthy pattern.
 If you know you have a chronic problem saying “no” you may need to release feelings of guilt, over-responsibility and need for acceptance.
 Consider using methods that work at the level of the subconscious mind such as energy release work, tapping and hypnotherapy to help you release culturally ingrained emotional over-helping patterns that don’t serve you.

 5) Honor and stand in your value

-I hope you found this blog post helpful?
+I hope you found this blog post on How to Stop “Over-giver Syndrome” From Blocking Your Success helpful.
 Have you ever struggled with over-helping that blocked your own success?
 How did you break through?
 I would love to hear about it.
 Please leave your comments below.